Saturday, November 1, 2014

 DRAMATIZING TIME

 I am, as I’m sure you are, awestruck by those YouTube videos – there have been several good ones – illustrating the inconceivably vast scale of the Universe.
-Some start at our planet, and soar up through the solar, stellar, interstellar, and galactic, to the intergalactic scale, before returning to Earth, and thence down to the subatomic level.
+Some start at our planetstart at our planet, and soar up through the solar, stellar, interstellar, and galactic, to the intergalactic scale, before returning to Earth, and thence down to the subatomic level.
 Visually stunning, and of course (as Tim Minchin would undoubtedly attest) utterly humbling.
 By taking progressive steps - from large, to vast, to colossal, to stupendous - the Earthbound mind is assisted in that difficult process: humbling itself in the face of the ultimately immeasurable.

 Kilometers and miles were designed for Earthlings.
 For these off-the-planet measurements you need something much longer; hence the light year, which is supposed to make inter-stellar and inter-galactic distances, if not more comprehensible, at least more manageable.
 One light year, I remind you is 186,000 x 60 x 60 x 24 x 365 miles.
 That's "five trillion eight hundred and sixty-five billion six hundred and ninety-six million miles" in English.
 5,865,696,000,000 in numerals.
 A silly number any way you look at it, and yet in galactic terms, at one light year we still haven't got anywhere.